Hallmark

 Official stamp on gold, silver, etc.

 A hallmark is punched into a section of a silver chain by a silversmith.

 A hallmark is an official mark or series of marks struck on items made of metal, mostly to certify the content of noble metals—such as platinum, gold, silver and in some nations, palladium.
 In a more general sense, the term hallmark is used to refer to any standard of quality.
-Not to be confused with responsibility marks that are the marks of the maker.
+It is not to be confused with responsibility marks, which indicate the maker.

 General overview

 Historically, hallmarks were applied by a trusted party: the "guardians of the craft" or, more recently, by an assay office (Assay mark).
 Hallmarks are a guarantee of certain purity or fineness of the metal, as determined by official metal (assay) testing.
 Hallmarks include information not only about the precious metal and fineness, but the country from which the item was tested and marked.
 Some hallmarks can reveal even more information, e.g. the assay office, size of the object marked, year the item was hallmarked - referred to as a Date mark (also known as date letter).